 (NIV) Philippians 2:05-08, “In your relationships with one another, have the same mindset as Christ Jesus: rather, He made Himself nothing by taking the very nature of a servant, being made in human likeness.
 And being found in appearance as a man, He humbled Himself by becoming obedient to death– even death on a cross!”

-He physically intervened on our behalf when His weakness (made into human flesh that aside from Christ was sinful) would be the manifestation of His perfection.
+He physically intervened on our behalf when He took the form of our weakness (made into human flesh).
+The cross would be the manifestation of His perfection.

 (NLT) Romans 8:03, “The law of Moses was unable to save us because of the weakness of our sinful nature.
 So God did what the law could not do.
 He sent His own Son in a body like the bodies we sinners have.
 And in that body God declared an end to sin’s control over us by giving His Son as a sacrifice for our sins.”

-Christ was perfect in every sense, but on a very human level, too.
+Christ was perfect in every sense, as God and Man.
 Unlike us, He was blameless from the start.
-However, He continued to grow.
+As a human, He continued to grow.
 He did not allow His blamelessness to anchor Him.
-He did not conquer temptation because He was blameless when He was tempted.
-He conquered temptation because He was actively seeking God, God’s will, and being devoted to God’s word.
-Giving time to the Lord not daily but throughout the day!
+He was actively seeking God, the will of the Father, and being devoted to God’s word.
+Giving time to the Lord, not only daily, but throughout the day!

 (NIV) Hebrews 2:10, “In bringing many sons and daughters to glory, it was fitting that God, for whom and through whom everything exists, should make the pioneer of their salvation perfect through what He suffered.”

 Christ always conquered His flesh because IT WAS NEVER about His flesh, but God.
-Christ gave His body up for us and to honor the Lord.
+Christ gave His body up for us but even before, and during His atonement, He submitted Himself daily to honor the will of the Lord.